rominalodolo/JAVA1/README.md

 Static methods vs Variables
 - A static variable is shared by all objects in a class.
     - Can't access instance methods or fields.
+    - boolean, int, double & Math classes are all static examples.
 - An instance variable is unique to an individual object.
     - can access static methods of fields.

 Class Math having static variables
 [READ MORE](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Math.html)
+Functionality of the `Math` Class:
+    - Exponential
+    - Logarithmic
+    - Trigonometric
+    - Random
+    - Access to common mathematical constants, such as the value of PI `Math.PI`